yonaskolb/XcodeGen/README.md

 ![Package Managers](https://img.shields.io/badge/package%20managers-SwiftPM-yellow.svg)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/yonaskolb/SwagGen/blob/master/LICENSE)

-A command line tool that generates an Xcode project from a YAML project spec
+A command line tool that generates your Xcode project from a YAML project spec and your folder structure.
+This allows for easy configuration which is git friendly, and means your project structure represents exacty what's on disk.
+The project can be re-generated on demand which means you can remove your xcode project from git and say goodbye to .xcodeproj merge conflicts!

 Given the following spec file:
 ```yaml